 Support Barbarian Skills and Runes

-Below, we explain how to choose and use your skills when playing Support Barbarian in Diablo 3.
-Updated for patch 2.6.1 and Season 15.
+On this page, we explain how to choose and use your skills when playing Support Barbarian in Diablo 3.
+Updated for Patch 2.7.5 and Season 28.

 The Support Barb assumes a leader position in Greater Rifts, controlling fights for the DPS characters to clear in relative safety.
 Furious Charge headlong into the rift, aggroing and drawing enemies into a big pile near your DPS teammate(s) with Ancient Spear through the Rage Flip effect.
 The support Barb will also be responsible for several crucial party buffs and debuffs.
 You will make monsters more susceptible to damage through Threatening Shout Falter, while supporting your allies with Ignore Pain Mob Rule and War Cry Veteran's Warning on cooldown.
-Ground Stomp Jarring Slam is not only a utility stun at your disposal, but also a targeted tool to feed Health Globes to your Witch Doctor DPS (stacking Gruesome Feast).
+Last but not least, you will be clumping monsters together in tight packs to maximize your trash killer ally's area damage with Ground Stomp Wrenching Smash.

 The build purposefully lists no particular rune for Furious Charge, since you can take any rune you like and still receive the benefits of all five runes from the 4-piece set bonus of the Raekor set — a vital part of the playstyle, as it brings its signature mobility.
-The cooldown reduction of Merciless Assault, the freezing effect of Cold Rush and the double charge effect of Dreadnought work together to supercharge your scouting potential, not to mention a lifesaving proc of Band of Might.
+The cooldown reduction of Merciless Assault, the freezing effect of Cold Rush and the double charge effect of Dreadnought work together to supercharge your scouting potential.

 Besides the excellent crowd control, the support Barbarian implements four utility skills — split in half between enfeebling the enemy and strengthening his allies.